 Column (A).
-Within each part, list and number the property interests in chronological order of disposition, failure to materially participate, or disqualification.
+Number and list the property interests in chronological order of disposition, failure to materially participate, or disqualification.

 Column (B).
 Use the same description in column (B) that the executor used for the QFOBI on the Form 706 filed for the decedent's estate.
 Include in column (B) the schedule and item number where the QFOBI was reported on the Form 706.